 Organic Aritha (Soapnuts)

-Please Note: The information on this website is for educational purposes only and is in no way intended to diagnose, treat, cure, or prevent any disease or health condition.
-If you have medical concerns regarding yourself or your family you should seek the advice of qualified, licensed health professionals.
-This information has not been evaluated by the Food and Drug Administration.
+The content and information on this website regarding folklore or health-related benefits of certain ingredients is for educational purposes only and is in no way intended and should not be construed as medical advice to diagnose, treat, cure, or prevent any disease or health condition.

-Our ingredients descriptions are about topical (external) use only.
+Our ingredients descriptions are about TOPICAL (external) use ONLY.
 For internal use always consult your physician or healthcare provider.

 Read our Full Medical Disclaimer.